 - A. The Planning Board shall issue a final written Notice of Decision which either approves, conditionally approves pursuant to RSA 676:4, I(i), or disapproves any application for site plan review or site plan determination.
 If an application is not approved, the Board shall provide the applicant with written reasons for such disapproval.
 Whenever the Planning Board votes to approve, conditionally approve, or disapprove an application, the minutes of the meeting at which such vote is taken, including the written decision containing the reasons therefore, shall be placed on file in the Board's office and shall be made available for public inspection within five (5) business days of such vote pursuant to the requirements of RSA 676:3, II. - B. In the event the Planning Board votes to conditionally approve any application pursuant to RSA 676:4, I(i), all conditions precedent to final approval must be satisfied within six (6) months of the granting of such approval unless a different maximum period of time is specified by the Planning Board.
-In the event an applicant fails to satisfy such conditions within the applicable time frame, the approval shall become null and void unless an extension of time, not to exceed an additional six (6) months, is granted by majority vote of the Board prior to expiration. - C. Pursuant to RSA 676:3, III whenever a plat is recorded in order to memorialize an approval issued by the Planning Board, the final Notice of Decision, including all conditions of approval, shall be recorded with or on the final plan. - D. Upon approval, or in the case of conditional approval, upon successful demonstration that all conditions precedent to final approval have been fulfilled, the applicant shall file with the Planning Director five (5) complete sets of project plans, as approved by the Board, printed on paper, together with two additional sets of the same plans printed on mylar.
+In the event an applicant fails to satisfy such conditions within the applicable time frame, the approval shall become null and void unless an extension of time, not to exceed an additional six (6) months, is granted by majority vote of the Board prior to expiration. - C. Pursuant to RSA 676:3, III whenever a plat is recorded in order to memorialize an approval issued by the Planning Board, the final Notice of Decision, including all conditions of approval, and other legally binding project documents, shall be recorded with or on the final plan(s). - D. Upon approval, or in the case of conditional approval, upon successful demonstration that all conditions precedent to final approval have been fulfilled, the applicant shall file with the Planning Director five (5) complete sets of project plans, as approved by the Board, printed on paper, together with two additional sets of the same plans printed on mylar.
 Upon receipt of such plans, the Planning Director shall determine if such plans fully conform to all applicable requirements and conditions of the Board's approval.
+Once such a determination has been made, said plans shall be signed by the Planning Board Chair and Secretary or their designees.